How (and when) to explain a pandemic-related gap on your résumé

 Travel

-While some people view travel as free time to lay on the beach and not much else, others may view it as a challenge, a lesson in self-reliance and an opportunity for personal growth.
+While some people view travel as free time to lay on the beach and not much else, others may view it as a challenge, a lesson in self-reliance, and an opportunity for personal growth.
 If you need to include a gap signifying time spent traveling in your résumé, you need to ensure that recruiters view your experience as the latter.

 Traveling takes a lot of planning, courage, organization, and many other attributes that are also needed in the workplace.
 Therefore, if you spent some part of last year traveling, highlight all of the skills and knowledge you applied in your travels along with some of the valuable lessons you’ve learned to show that your travel experience has made you a more attractive hire.